 Many organizations collect, store, and analyze network flow logs.
 They use this information to troubleshoot connectivity and security issues, and to make sure that network access rules are working as expected.

-Up until now, AWS customers collected this data by installing agents on their Amazon Elastic Compute Cloud (EC2) instances.
+Up until now, AWS customers collected this data by installing agents on their Amazon Elastic Compute Cloud (Amazon EC2) instances.
 Doing so imposed some overhead on each instance, and also provided a view that was limited to network flows that were visible to the instance.

 New VPC Flow Logs

 In order to provide better support for this important aspect of network monitoring, we are introducing Flow Logs for the Amazon Virtual Private Cloud (VPC).
 Once enabled for a particular VPC, VPC subnet, or Elastic Network Interface (ENI), relevant network traffic will be logged to CloudWatch Logs for storage and analysis by your own applications or third-party tools.

 You can create alarms that will fire if certain types of traffic are detected; you can also create metrics to help you to identify trends and patterns.

 The information captured includes information about allowed and denied traffic (based on security group and network ACL rules).
 It also includes source and destination IP addresses, ports, the IANA protocol number, packet and byte counts, a time interval during which the flow was observed, and an action (ACCEPT or REJECT).

 You can enable VPC Flow Logs from the AWS Management Console or the AWS Command Line Interface (CLI), or by making calls to the EC2 API.
 Here’s how you would enable them for a VPC:

 This will display the Create Flow Log wizard:

 New Flow Logs will appear in the Flow Logs tab of the VPC dashboard.